trailofbits/multiplier/docs/sqlite.md

     INSERT INTO MultiplierConnection(name, host, port) VALUES ('default', 'localhost', '50051');

-Use `'unix'` as `port` value to establish connections to Unix sockets.
+Use `'unix'` as `host` value to establish connections to Unix sockets.

 Once a connection has been established, the tables described in this document can be instantiated using the following syntax: